Mercedes-Benz M271 engine

 The Mercedes-Benz M271 engine is a straight-4 automobile piston engine family used in the 2000s (decade).

 All M271 engines are built in Untertürkheim, Germany.
 The family has a cast aluminium engine block and aluminium DOHC cylinder heads with 4 valves per cylinder and variable valve timing and a coil-on-plug ignition system.

-KE18ML (271.95X)
+KE18 ML (271.9XX)

-The KE18ML is a 1796 cc version.
+The KE18 ML is a 1796 cc version.
 Bore and stroke is 82x85 mm.
 Output ranges from 122 PS at 5200 rpm to 194 PS at 5800 rpm.

 It uses sequential fuel injection, is supercharged and intercooled, and features fracture-split forged steel connecting rods.

 A version running on natural gas was introduced in the German market in 2002.